lanilsson/ra-chat-prototype/README.md

 ## Prototype Usage

 ### 1. Local Testing
-Simply open `mock-page.html` in your web browser.
+Download the repo and simply open `mock-page.html` in your web browser.
 It simulates the host site's header and layout to demonstrate the widget's integration.

 ### 2. Embedding (Production)
-To add the widget to any page, include the following snippet:
+This is an example of how this type of widget can be embedded into any page structure that provides a container.
+For production, the intigration would look similar to the following.

 ```html
 <!-- 1.
 Container -->